Blog

 In the security industry, there is an unspoken trade-off between data fidelity and cost of goods sold (COGS).

-Cloud environments generate massive volumes of logs.
-To process this data using standard, off-the-shelf data lake technologies (like general-purpose Spark clusters or commercial warehouses), the compute costs skyrocket.
-As a result, many vendors compromise.
+As a result?
+They compromise.
 They sample data, they drop "noisy" logs, or they limit retention windows.
 They deliver partial data to keep their margins healthy.
 When a vendor samples your logs or drops "noisy" or "irrelevant" events, they're making a business decision – not a security one.

 At Mitiga, we refused to make that compromise.
 We knew that "partial data" results in "partial security."
 To deliver true Zero-Impact Breach Prevention, we needed: